sedzinfo/workingfunctions/docs/reference/call_to_string.md

-# Model call to string
+# Convert a model call to a compact string

-Takes a call object and convert it to string
+Extracts the call from a model object and returns it as a single whitespace-free string.
+Tries `model$call` first, falling back to `model$Call` if the first is `NULL`.

 ## Usage